rap-lab-org/public_bbmocbs/README.md

 ## Notes

 * For some historical reason, the classes related to BB-MO-CBS is often named with "NB" where NB stands for node-based.
-This name "Node-Based" is no more used and the true name should be Binary Branching (BB).
+This name "Node-Based" is no more used and the real name should be Binary Branching (BB).

 ## References